 Grab a Free Set of Visuals and Try Your Own Morning Meeting Song Motivation

-Want to try some of this on your own?
+Want to try some of this powerful teaching tool on your own?
 Grab the free Hokey Pokey visuals below from the Resource Library and give it a shot!
-You’ll be signing up for my newsletter to receive occasional tips, links and more free stuff from me as well as access to the library of free printed resources and videos.
+You’ll be signing up for my newsletter to receive occasional tips, links and more free stuff from me as well as access to the library of free printed resources and videos with the best songs.
 And if you are looking for more morning meeting or circle tools, check them out down below!